 One longtime member and volunteer referred to Fort Snelling as the “Indian concentration camp from the 1850s era” and suggested that Friends of the Parks and Trails, in concert with Indigenous-led groups, work “to educate our local population on the factual history of Native Americans in the Twin Cities.”

 Walking, wildlife-watching, biking and paddling are among the outdoor activities that our members enjoy.
-We’re in the early stages of planning some spring and summer activities, and we’ll keep you posted as those plans take shape.
-Thanks again for your feedback and engagement!
+Check out our roster of summer activities, and thanks again for your feedback and engagement!

 Please join us for any of the following: